RommelLayco/simple-go-api/README.md

 Take it as far as you like, to the point where you would be happy going to production.

 If you choose to use Lambda, you can alter the code as you like to get it to run.

-## Application Description

-The API has four endpoints

-- `/` returns "Home"
-- `/upsert` creates or updates an item
-- `/show` returns the item
-- `/error` throws an error

 ## Other information